grpc/proposal/P5-core-large-scale-changes.md

 As such, the core API should no longer be considered a cut point for gRFC's, and instead any larger change ought to be considered for such a process.

 ### Related Proposals:
-* This change extends P3 to expect gRFC's for changes to gRPC Cores internals and not just it's public API.
+* This change extends P3 to expect gRFC's for changes to gRPC Core's internals and not just its public API.

 ## Proposal